He’d always put his left shoe on before his right.

 He looked down at the satisfied left shoe, so arrogantly blasé about its station in life.
-What kind of fucked-up sense of self-entitlement did it possess, to casually expect to be the first shoe chosen every day?
+What a sense of self-entitlement it must have possessed, to casually expect to be the first shoe chosen every day.
 10,000 days, the man thought.
 I guess after that many instances, a shoe starts to build confidence.

 Lashing out like he was shaking off a lock-jawed chihuahua, he kicked the left shoe loose and glared at the overturned brogue with resentment.
 Yet after several attempts to put the right shoe on first, he floundered.
-What if this ritual was part of some bizarre ecosystem that, if unsettled, would spiral into chaos, glaciers melting and the planet’s axis shifting?
+What if his morning ritual was part of some bizarre symbiosis that, if unsettled, would lead to chaos, like glaciers melting and the planet’s axis shifting?

 Rattled, he decided to surrender to the process one last time, but he leered at the shoes, as if to say ‘I know what you’re up to’.